tapiotyynela/Book-Shelf-App/README.md

 #### brew services start mongodb-community@4.4
 Now you can start MongoDB shell in your terminal with command
 #### mongo
-To switch database type command
+To switch database type following command to MongoDB shell
 #### use bookshelf

-If you have Brew installed you can skip the first command, and if you have Brew and MongoDB installed you have to use only the last three commands of section 1.
 Now the database should be up and running.
 Now we need to set up the server and client.

 ### 2. Set up client and server